Why Outside is No Place for a Rabbit

 If a rabbit starts overheating and nothing is done about it, they can quickly die of heat-stroke.

 - Tossing their head back while breathing rapidly from an open mouth.

 If you see any of these signs, you need to cool the rabbit down ASAP.
 Get them in the shade, or better, air-conditioning.
 Dampen the ears with cool (not cold) water as this will help to bring down his/her body temperature.
-Rabbit’s ears are his/her air conditioner.
+Rabbit’s ears are his/her personal air conditioner.
 Give the rabbit access to fresh, cold water with a few ice cubes in it, and call your rabbit-savvy vet for further instructions.
-Do not try and cool the rabbit down by giving it a cold bath, or submerging them in any water.
+Do not try and cool the rabbit down by giving it a cold bath or submerging them in any water.
 This will just put them into shock and likely kill them.